montybot/FACSHuman/README.md

 ### Target files of the AUs
+All the FACSHuman target files were created with Blender and the MH tools for Blender.

-Place the targets files directory  into :
+Place targets files directory  into :

 For lastest version of MH :
 >/home/YOUR_USER/Documents/makehuman/YOUR_NUMBER/data/FACSHuman/